-Easy Cheesy Parmesan Shrimp and Grits features wonderful creamy grits with Parmesan cheese topped with sautéed shrimp swimming in butter, garlic, and lemon juice.
+If you like shrimp and grits, you will love my Easy Cheesy Parmesan Shrimp and Grits, which features wonderful creamy grits with Parmesan cheese topped with sautéed shrimp swimming in butter, garlic, and lemon juice.

 There are lots of shrimp and grits recipes out there, but I hope you try this one.
-Like any southern girl, I love, love, love cheese grits and have them for breakfast all the time, but I usually use cheddar cheese.
+Like any southern girl, I love love, love cheese grits and have them for breakfast all the time.
 I think any cheese is delicious with grits, but this recipe uses Parmesan cheese, along with lemon juice and garlic and it elevates your grits to a new level of deliciousness.
 It’s simply divine!

-**(May 15, 2016 – This recipe has been modified from what was originally posted.)
-To cook your grits, bring 5 cups of water to a boil in a medium saucepan over high heat.
+To cook the grits, bring 5 cups of water to a boil in a medium saucepan over high heat.
 Add about 1/2 teaspoon of salt, some pepper and then add 1 cup of quick grits.
-Don’t go overboard and think you have to use fancy stone ground grits, or think you can save time by using instant grits.
-Quick Grits works perfectly in this recipe and doesn’t take any time to cook.

-While the grits are cooking, season your shrimp with a little pinch of salt and pepper.
+Season the shrimp with a little pinch of salt and pepper.
 Be careful here, the Parmesan cheese in the grits naturally has quite a bit of salt, so use restraint.

-Divide your grits into four bowls and top with the shrimp mixture.
+Divide the grits into four bowls and top with the shrimp mixture.
 Sprinkle with extra parsley if desired.
 Enjoy!

 Don’t use stone ground grits or try to save time by using instant grits.
 Quick Grits works perfectly in this recipe and cook in minutes.

 Did you make this recipe?